kayy/git-pre-commit-hook-unity-assets/README.md

 ================================

 Pre-commit hook script for Unity to check that every folder that just has marked to be ignored in .gitignore has an entry for its meta file to be ignored too.
+Only sub-directories under folder Assets are checked.

 Example: MyProject/Assets/Imports/LocalTest is a new folder that should not be under version control.
 So in .gitignore there is a new line: